Round Burners with Flame Disc

 The Flame Disc

 The burners of this type differ from the Kosmos burners at first sight in that they have a special attachment at the upper end of their wick tube, called the flame disc (or also "flame spreader" or "flame diffusor").
 This is why these burners have generally been called flame disc burners.
+The flame disc is the most important distinguishing feature of these burners from all other round burners.
+Their type and size also largely determine the types of glass chimneys that must necessarily be used with these burners.
+Thus, a classification of flame disc burners is most reasonably made on the basis of their flame disc type.
+Therefore, I will undertake the chronological development of this burner part and its description in detail in the next chapters.

 The flame disc is not an integral part of the burner; it is simply inserted into the wick tube and is almost always easily removable, which is a misfortune in retrospect, because today, for example, many burners of this type (or lamps that have such a burner) are offered on eBay, however without the accompanying flame disc, because it has been lost in the meantime!
 A burner of this type is useless without the correct flame disc, because a conceptually prepared, optimal burning with a broad, bright flame is impossible without the corresponding flame disc.